 - A BSC does not provide the same level of chemical protection (if any) as Chemical Fume Hoods (CHF) when working with volatile chemicals.

 - Laminar flow hoods and clean benches do not provide the same level of protection as biosafety cabinets.
-Under no circumstances may hazardous chemical or biohazardous material be used in a laminar flow hood.
+Under no circumstances may hazardous chemicals or biohazardous material be used in a laminar flow hood.
 All laminar flow hoods and clean benches should have a notification sign denoting their incompatibility with hazardous materials.

 More information on biosafety cabinets can be found utilizing the following resources